nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 We believe that a well-designed economic model should go beyond the consensus process and ensure the long-term sustainability of the protocol as well.
 In particular, the economic model should be designed with the following goals:

-- the network should have a sustainable way to raise revenue to compensate service providers (typically miners or validators), ensuring that the network remains sustainably secure
+- the network should have a sustainable way to compensate service providers (typically miners or validators), ensuring that the network remains sustainably secure
 - the network should have a sustainable way to maintain a low barrier to participation, ensuring that the network remains decentralized over time
 - the resources of the public network should be efficiently and fairly allocated
-- the blockchain's native token must have a convincing intrinsic value
+- the blockchain's native token must have intrinsic value

 #### 2.2.3 Analysis of Bitcoin's Economic Model